miketvo/rmit2023a-cosc2753-assignment2/README.md

     where each folder corresponds to a flower class, and contains images of only that class.

-4. Setup for training and testing: Run [notebooks/Step2.DataPrep.ipynb](/notebooks/Step2.DataPrep.ipynb).
-This will clean, process, and split the raw dataset and the resulting train and test set into `data/train` and `data/test`, respectively.
+4. Setup for training and testing: Run [notebooks/Step2.DataPrep.ipynb](notebooks/Step2.DataPrep.ipynb).
+This will clean, process, and split the raw dataset and the resulting train and test set into `data/train/` and `data/test/`, respectively.
+It will also generate a database for our image recommendation system in `data/recommender-database/`.
 Clean these folders before you run this notebook:

     ```bash
     rmdir -r ./data/train
     rmdir -r ./data/test
+    rmdir -r ./data/recommender-database
     ```

+    **<span style="color:red">Important:</span>** Clean and rerun this step every time you modify the raw dataset to get the most updated train dataset, test dataset, and recommender database.

 ### Training